asadaku/meow/README.md

 # How to run
 1. Download the project.
+2. Create a virtual env to install the project in by doing `python3 venv myvenv`.
+3. Activate the virtual env you just created `source myvenn/bin/activate`.
 2. Install requirements: `pip install -r requirements.txt`.
 3. Run `python manage.py runserver`.
 4. Open a browser, and go to `127.0.0.1:8000/app`.